← Back to blog Marc Aaron Jacobs

 Music Synchronization Agencies: How They Work and How to Get Signed

 If you write music and want it placed in film, TV, commercials, trailers, or video games, you have two paths.
-You can pitch supervisors yourself — cold emails, networking events, hoping someone listens.
+You can pitch supervisors yourself with cold emails, networking events, and the patient hope that someone listens.
 Or you can get signed to a synchronization agency that already has relationships with the people who license music for a living.

 What a Sync Agency Actually Does